-Imagine that after you have your new dream home constructed, you discover a problem.
-The water pipes are leaking; the foundation is unsteady; or the brick appears to be cracking.
+Imagine that after moving into your newly constructed "dream" home, you discover a problem.
+Perhaps the water pipes are leaking; the foundation is unsteady; or the brickwork appears to be cracking.
 You try to negotiate by calling your contractor.
 You even hire a lawyer to write demand letters.
-Having exhausted all of your options, you are getting ready to sue.
+Having exhausted your options, you get ready to sue.

-But then, you hear that the contractor is filing for bankruptcy.
-How does this affect your course of action?
-Should you sue anyway, or attempt to settle before the bankruptcy proceedings begin?
+But then you hear that the building contractor is filing for bankruptcy.
+Now what?
+Should you sue anyway, or attempt to settle with the contractor before the bankruptcy proceedings begin?

-Before you hire a lawyer and begin the long process of conducting discovery and taking depositions, you'll want to consider whether the litigation will be cost-effective.
-Remember, successful litigation can only result in a money judgment from a court – a piece of paper that says that the contractor owes you money.
+Before hiring a lawyer and beginning the long process of conducting discovery and taking depositions, you'll want to consider whether the litigation will be cost-effective.
+Remember, successful litigation can only result in a financial judgment from a court; essentially, a piece of paper that says the contractor owes you money.

 If the business really is going into bankruptcy, your goal should probably be to get a settlement as quickly as possible.
-Bankruptcy litigation can take years to unfold, and unless your claim is large, you will likely be better off with a smaller, but faster, cash payment.
+Bankruptcy litigation can take years to unfold, and unless your claim is large, you'd likely be better off with a smaller, but faster, cash payment.

-Trying to sue an individual business owner is one way to bring them to the negotiating table.
-It isn't uncommon for small contracting company to be owned and operated by a single individual – the same person who negotiated with you on the original contract and handled most of the work.
+Trying to sue an individual business owner is one way to bring him or her to the negotiating table.
+It isn't uncommon for small contracting company to be owned and operated by a single individual; the same person who negotiated with you on the original contract and handled most of the work.
 Even if the builder is part of a larger company, you can often discover the name(s) of the individual officer(s) or owner(s).